shane0/buddhism/docs/evening_ritual.md

 ---
 # morning & evening ritual

+- the heart sutra is a summary of the diamond sutra
+- all I do on a busy day is the heart sutra
+- on a long day I review everything on this page and try to keep it brief
+- the diamond sutra is a summary of the mahaprajnaparamita
+- the mahaprajnaparamita is 600 scrolls

+## workflow

+### on a busy day

+- on a busy day I just speak or chant the heart sutra & meditate

+### on a long day

+- I open this page on my laptop and update it
+- I listen to all the videos
+- I take notes and leave comments that trace the iterations of my daily practice over 5 years

 ## note

 - this information is thousands of years old & has traveled through many translations